pmcgoohan/targeting-zero-mev/content-layer.md

   <img src="https://github.com/pmcgoohan/images/blob/main/AlexSteps.jpg">
 </p>

 ### In Brief

-*   A scheduler allocates a set of roles at random from the pool of nodes to work on each chunk of content:
+*   A scheduler allocates a set of roles at random from a pool of nodes to work on each chunk of content:
 *   Pickers each provide their unique view of the mempool by bundling pending transactions.
 *   These are combined to **prevent transaction censorship**.
 *   Shufflers each provide entropy.
 *   These are combined to randomize each chunk of transactions and **prevent transaction reordering**.
 *   Shufflers share their entropy with vaults who then reveal it if the shufflers don’t to **prevent withholding**.
 *   If the process halts because a participant has gone offline or is being obstructive, skippers act to jump the set and **prevent denial of service**.
-*   _eth2_: if a validator proposes a block that diverges from this consensus content, it will fail attestation and will not be included and the validator may be slashed (validators only need to subscribe to published content blocks, they don’t have to participate in content creation, although they may do)
+*   _eth2_: if a validator proposes a block that diverges from this consensus content, it fails attestation and is not included and the validator may be slashed
-*   _centralized rollup sequencer_: if the sequencer fails to write the consensus content, they will be slashed and possibly voted out
+*   _centralized rollup sequencer_: if the sequencer fails to write the consensus content, they are be slashed and possibly voted out
-*   _distributed rollup sequencer_: as with eth2, their block will not be validated by the consensus and will fail and/or they will be slashed
+*   _distributed rollup sequencer_: as with eth2, their block is not be validated by the consensus and fails and/or they are slashed

 ### Components